fallen-icarus/cardano-swaps/Tests.md

 - [x] Correctly displays owner's pkh

 #### Close Redeemer
-- [x] Close redeemer fails if a non-owner tries using it
+- [x] Fails if a non-owner tries using it
-- [x] Close redeemer allows owner to withdraw all utxos (including the reference script utxo)
+- [x] Allows owner to withdraw all utxos (including the reference script utxo)
+- [x] Fails if reference script consumed without burning beacon
+- [x] Allows burning beacon without consuming reference script

 #### UpdatePrice Redeemer
 - [x] Fails if an invalid price is given